 Do I have to share about all the drugs I take?

 If you take drugs that are not prescribed for you, or if you drink alcohol (liquor, wine or beer) regularly, you should inform your surgeon and anesthesiologist before surgery.
 They can affect your response to surgery, or to medications that you are given while in the hospital.
 What you discuss with your surgeon and anesthesiologist is confidential, and the information is important for your health and safety.

 Should I take my regular medicines as usual on the day of surgery?

 This depends.
 Many medicines can be taken safely even on the day of surgery, but others must be avoided, or taken in reduced dosages, to keep you safe during surgery.
-You should discuss this with your surgeon during the pre-operative visits; if your surgery is already scheduled, you can call the Overlake anesthesia hotline at 425.646.5825.
+You should discuss this with your surgeon during the pre-operative visits.
+If your surgery is already scheduled, you can call the Overlake anesthesia hotline at 425.646.5825 for more information.